On June 1, 2020, my sister Erica Beaman Swammy lost her battle with deep depression, grief, and sadness, leaving behind 2 sons, aged 23 and 15.

 At the onset of this tragedy, Erica immediately rushed to Lyndon’s bedside and lived at the hospital in Maryland, sleeping in a chair either in his room or in the lobby of Maryland University Hospital for four and a half months until her husband was released to return home to New York.

 While at the hospital she learned everything she could on how to support his healing process.
-She even got certified as a Home Health Care Aide to continue assisting Lyndon on his healing journey.
+When she returned home, she even got certified as a Home Health Care Aide to continue assisting Lyndon on his healing journey.